 OCII no longer certifies small businesses but accepts other governmental certifications of SBEs.
 Please refer to the Successor Agency’s New Procedure for Certifying SBE for additional information.

-Effective July 7, 2015, OCII amended its Small Business Enterprise (SBE) Policy to accept the City and County of San Francisco's micro and small Local Business Enterprise certifications and added clarifying language to joint ventures and associations.
-Please select the following link for a copy of the SBE Policy: Small Business Enterprise (SBE) Policy amended 07-07-15
+Effective March 15, 2022, OCII amended its Small Business Enterprise (SBE) Policy to accept the City and County of San Francisco's micro and small Local Business Enterprise certifications.
+Please select the following links for a copy of the SBE Policy and SBE Agreement.

 Since July 1, 1998, firms seeking contracts or purchase orders that exceed $5,000 have been obligated to comply with the San Francisco Redevelopment Agency’s Nondiscrimination in Contracts and Equal Benefits Policy.
 OCII continues to enforce this policy.
 The Policy is based upon the City and County of San Francisco’s Nondiscrimination in Contracts: Equal Benefits Ordinance.